9th Australian National Family Law Conference–

 Papua New Guinea and Switzerland).
 Do those four non-American jurisdictions

-And why are some obvious candidates, such as the various United Kingdom
+1A?
+And why are some obvious candidates, such as the various United

-jurisdictions and the provinces of Canada, not included?
-Another job
+Kingdom jurisdictions and the provinces of Canada, not included?

 And, of course, everyone knows that

-different jurisdictions of the world.
-However, there are some important
+the different jurisdictions of the world.
+However, there are some

 With this background of amiable international

-property adjustment order made by the Family Court of Australia will
+a property adjustment order made by the Family Court of Australia

-be automatically recognised and enforceable in England, and vice versa.
+will be automatically recognised and enforceable in England, and

 The English antecedent of the Australian

-Act 1933.
-Both Acts specifically exclude matrimonial causes from the
+Enforcement) Act 1933.
+Both Acts specifically exclude matrimonial

-reciprocal enforcement scheme.
-On reflection, this is understandable.
+causes from the reciprocal enforcement scheme.
+On reflection, this

-Yes, there is specific legislation to allow reciprocal enforcement
+is understandable.
+Yes, there is specific legislation to allow reciprocal

-of maintenance, but enforcing a maintenance order against a payer’s
+enforcement of maintenance, but enforcing a maintenance order against

-strike at the core of national sovereignty over land.
-Forced sale
+order, which would strike at the core of national sovereignty over

-of real estate ought not to happen without a hearing on the merits
+land.
+Forced sale of real estate ought not to happen without a hearing

 Dr Nygh discusses the problem of reciprocal

-divided their property, the order including a term that the parties
+couple and divided their property, the order including a term that

-for a property adjustment order in relation to the home, tantamount
+Court of Australia for a property adjustment order in relation to

 This is consistent with the general